JDEApps/CSC2002S/README.md

-This is my readme for the Embedded Systems third year course at UCT.
+This is my readme for the CSC2002S course at UCT.